 Later, several villains clad in the Killer Moth costume are seen battling the Secret Six.
 At least one is killed by Deadshot.

 In the new 52 Killer Moth is seen during the Gotham City blackout attempting to kidnap and ransom Moira Queen, unfortunately for him both Batman and Green Arrow come to her rescue and he's beaten and detained.
+Later seen as a member of the Longbow Hunters fighting as a group during the Broken story line.

 Major Story Arcs